COVID & Mental Health

 • Moderation of the association between COVID-19-related income loss and depression by receipt of financial support: Repeated cross-sectional surveys of young adults in Canada and France

 To mitigate the adverse effects of the COVID-19 pandemic on financial resources, governments and family/friends mobilized financial support interventions (e.g., emergency aid funds) and assistance.
+This study aimed to investigate the moderating effect of financial support from the government or from family/friends on the association between income loss and depression among young adults.

 SSM Population Health